 ... content code

-To find out how to build more accessible, semantic websites with the power of HTML5, check:
+To learn more about building accessible, semantic websites with HTML5, see:

 Structured Data